-Support quality new residential development with a mix of housing types.
+• Support quality new residential development with a mix of housing types.

 The Neighborhoods and Sense of Community Section of the sector plan places the property in the Autoville/Cherry Hill Neighborhood (page 187).
-The application conforms with the applicable Neighborhoods and Sense of Community Goal because it will contribute to the mix of housing types.
+The PPS conforms with the applicable Neighborhoods and Sense of Community Goal because it will contribute to the mix of housing types.

 Pursuant to Section 24-121(a)(5), of the prior Subdivision Regulations, a PPS and final plat shall conform to the area sector plan, including maps and text, unless the Planning Board finds that events have occurred to render the relevant recommendations within the comprehensive plan no longer appropriate, is no longer applicable, or the District Council has not imposed the recommended zoning.
-Staff find that, pursuant to Section 24-121(a)(5), the proposed use conforms to the sector plan.
+Pursuant to Section 24-121(a)(5), the evaluated use was found to conform to the sector plan.